Pattern for progressively refining context retrieval to solve the subagent context problem

 62%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill clearly communicates a useful iterative retrieval pattern with good workflow structure and practical examples.
-Its main weaknesses are that the code examples are conceptual rather than executable (relying on undefined helper functions), and the problem statement section over-explains concepts Claude already understands.
-The content would benefit from being more concrete about actual tool usage and trimming explanatory padding.
+This skill clearly articulates a useful pattern for iterative context retrieval with strong workflow clarity and good practical examples.
+Its main weaknesses are that the code examples are conceptual rather than executable, and the content is somewhat verbose for what could be a more concise pattern description.
+The problem statement section over-explains things Claude already understands.

 Suggestions

-Trim the 'Problem' section significantly—Claude already understands subagent context limitations; a single sentence framing the problem is sufficient.
+Trim the 'Problem' section significantly—Claude already understands subagent context limitations; a single sentence would suffice.

 | Dimension | Reasoning | Score |